-- 1. Training in professional psychology is doctoral training offered in a regionally accredited institution of higher education.
-A regionally accredited institution is an institution with regional accreditation in the United States or an university that is provincially or territorially chartered in Canada. - 2.
-The program, wherever it may be administratively housed, must be clearly identified and labeled as a psychology program.
-Such a program must specify in pertinent institutional catalogues and brochures its intent to educate and train professional psychologists. - 3.
-The psychology program must stand as a recognizable, coherent organizational entity within the institution. - 4.
-There must be a clear authority and primary responsibility for the core and specialty areas whether or not the program cuts across administrative lines. - 5.
-The program must be an integrated, organized sequence of study. - 6.
-There must be an identifiable psychology faculty sufficient in size and breadth to carry out its responsibilities and a psychologist responsible for the program.

-7. The program must have an identifiable body of students who are matriculated in that program for a degree.

-8. The program must include supervised practicum, internship, field or laboratory training appropriate to the individual's chosen area of practice of psychology.
+- (1) Training for professional health service psychologists is doctoral training offered in a regionally accredited institution of higher education.
+A regionally accredited institution is an institution with regional accreditation in the United States or a university that is provincially or territorially chartered in Canada. - (2) The program, wherever it may be administratively housed, must be clearly identified and labeled as a psychology program.
+Such a program must specify in pertinent institutional catalogues and brochures its intent to educate and train health service professional psychologists. - (3) The psychology program must stand as a recognizable, coherent organizational entity within the institution or in a formal partnership or consortium among separate administrative entities. - (4) There must be a clear authority and primary responsibility for the core and specialty areas whether or not the program cuts across administrative lines. - (4)(5) The program must integrate empirical evidence and practice such that practice is evidence-based and evidence is practice-informed. - (6) The training program must be sequential, cumulative, graded in complexity and designed to prepare students for practice or further organized training an integrated, organized sequence of study. - (5)(7) The program engages in actions that indicate respect for and understanding of cultural and individual differences and diversity. - (6)(8) There must be an identifiable psychology faculty sufficient in size and breadth to carry out its responsibilities and a psychologist responsible for the program. - (7)(9) The program must have an identifiable body of students who are matriculated in that program for a degree. - (8)(10) The program must include supervised practicum, internship, field or laboratory training appropriate to the individual's chosen area of practice of psychology. - (11) The curriculum shall encompass a minimum of three academic years of full time graduate study (or the equivalent) plus an internship prior and a minimum of one year's residency (or the equivalent) thereof at the educational institution granting the doctoral degree.
+Students should acquire a general, foundational knowledge base in the field of psychology. - (12) The core program shall require every student to demonstrate competence in each of the following substantive areas, with a reliance on the current evidence-base. - Research to include statistical analysis and psychometrics - Foundational knowledge in biological, cognitive, developmental, and social bases of behavior - Ethical and legal standards - Individual and cultural diversity - Professional values, attitudes, and behaviors - Communication and interpersonal skills - Assessment - Intervention - Supervision - Consultation and interprofessional/ interdisciplinary skills

-9. The curriculum shall encompass a minimum of three academic years of full time graduate study and a minimum of one year's residency or the equivalent thereof at the educational institution granting the doctoral degree.
-The core program shall require every student to demonstrate competence in each of the following substantive areas.
-Some content areas may appropriately be taught by integrating content across the curriculum, or this requirement may be met through substantial instruction in each of these foundational areas, as demonstrated by evidence of an integrated curriculum or a minimum of three graduate semester hours, 4.5 or more graduate quarter hours (when an academic term is other than a semester, credit hours will be evaluated on the basis of fifteen hours of classroom instruction per semester hour), or the equivalent:

-a. scientific and professional ethics and standards;
+Some content areas may appropriately be taught by integrating content across the curriculum, or this requirement may be met through substantial instruction in each of these foundational areas, as demonstrated by evidence of an integrated curriculum or a minimum of three graduate semester hours, 4.5 or more graduate quarter hours (when an academic term is other than a semester, credit hours will be evaluated on the basis of fifteen hours of classroom instruction per semester hour), or the equivalent scientific and professional ethics and standards;